Type 271 radar: P models

 By the autumn of 1941 it was clear the demand for the new radars was far beyond their projected production rates.
 In addition to the demand for naval ships, the British Army was adopting them for Coast Defence radar purposes and the Air Ministry was interested in using them for short-range air traffic control and early warning.
-The initial order of 150 units with Allen West was increased to 350.
+The initial order of 150 units with Allen West and Co was increased to 350.

 In order to speed production, Metropolitan-Vickers was contracted to redesign the electronics units to make them easier to manufacture.
 The original system consisted of three large cabinets in two vertical stacks.
 The new designs, which was given the model number "P", used only two cabinets mounted in a single vertical stack.

 To speed the fitting of the P models to ships, entirely new radar cabins were prefabricated for each ship that was expected to return from sea for its periodic boiler cleaning.
 The installation occurred in two stages: during one cleaning a new area on the ship was prepared for the radar, and on its next visit a completed unit was hoisted aboard by crane.